-The potential constraints and challenges are well explained in the consultation paper.
-If resolution authorities allow for the completion of the recovery phase and do not impose losses on equity or creditors too early in the process there should not be any difficulty.
+The potential constraints and challenges are well explained.
+As long as resolution does not impose losses on equity or creditors too early in the process (without exhausting the recovery phase) there should not be any challenge.

 In general, law systems subordinate shareholders to other creditors, even for CCPs that are not banks.